Are You Ready for Retirement?

 The IRS allows you to make contributions to your retirement plans on a pre-tax or post-tax basis.
 You can contribute up to the maximum amount each year.
 If you turn 50 or older during the calendar year, you are also able to add Catchup Contributions on top of the yearly maximum.

-DPS partners with AIG Retirement Services (formerly known as Valic) to provide savings options that meet your needs.
+DPS partners with Corebridge Financial (formerly AIG Retirement Services) to provide savings options that meet your needs.

 *Please note: DPS PERA members are not able to enroll in the 457 PERAPlus plan.